“Do come round to see me,” asked Senista for a third time, and for a third time Sazonka hastily answered:

-But his head was filling up with gray, vacillating slime, and through it only the chintz kerchief remained visible.
+But his head was filling up with gray, wavering haze, and through it only the fringed kerchief remained visible.
 But there was no joy in it, only a stern reproach and a terrible warning.

 “Dear, really?
-Oh God!” said Senista and greatly picked up the pace.
+Oh God!” said Sazonka and greatly picked up the pace.